wurli/soilgrids/README.md

 # soilgrids

-This package provides a minimal wrapper for the ISRIC Soilgrids API, allowing users to query soil properties by latitude/longitude and to perform basic analyses on the returned data.
+This package provides a minimal wrapper for the ISRIC Soilgrids API, allowing users to query soil properties by latitude/longitude and perform basic analyses on the returned data.

 Functions: